-- developing a transition plan during FY24/25 to map our pathway to net zero; - ensuring that all of our sales, service and manufacturina operations, wherever possible, are powered by electricity backed by renewable energy certificates, e.g. Renewable Energy Guarantee of Origin (REGO) scheme in the UK.
-Where this is not achievable we will look to move from current sites as leases come up for renewal; - prioritising positive environmental attributes when we are looking for new sales, services or manufacturing facilities; - looking for opportunities to reduce energy usage at each of our sites.
-We will continue to use and invest in energy-efficient equipment to help reduce the quantity of energy we purchase; - early replacement of gas and oil boilers (with the Board setting a target to replace boilers at two UK sites in the next three years (see page 143)); - switching fleet vehicles to electric rather than internal combustion engines; and - engaging with our supply chain to understand their decarbonisation strategy.
+- implementing our net zero transition plan; - ensuring that all of our sales, service and manufacturing operations, wherever possible, are powered by on-site renewables or electricity backed by renewable energy certificates, eg the Renewable Energy Guarantee of Origin (REGO) scheme in the UK.
+Where this is not achievable, we will look to move from current sites as leases come up for renewal: - prioritising positive environmental attributes when we are looking for new sales, services or manufacturing facilities; - looking for opportunities to reduce energy usage at each of our sites.
+We will continue to use and invest in energy-efficient equipment to help reduce the quantity of energy we purchase; - early replacement of gas and oil boilers (with the Board setting a target, linked to executive remuneration, to replace boilers at two UK sites in the next three years (see page 133); - switching fleet vehicles to electric rather than internal combustion engines; and - continuing to engage with our supply chain to understand their decarbonisation strategy.